ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

 - anonymous : if true log in an anonymous user if other attempts fail (default false)
 - smartLockEnabled : enable SmartLock to store credentials - Android only (default true)
 - smartLockHints : enable SmartLock hints - Android only (default false)
+- iOSDisable : Turns off Google and Facebook providers on iOS 10 and earlier as there seems to be an issue on older iOS versions

 ## Browser configuration
 In order for the above initialisation to work on a browser you need to include some extra configuration in the form of the `browser` section show below: